 About Us

-The IAO comprises over 4,500 members worldwide and is open to all lovers of the organ and its music.
-Whilst many of our members are indeed organists and/or choir trainers, our wide range of programmes (many of which are arranged by our 80 affiliated associations) have a wide appeal to all.
+The IAO comprises 4,000 members worldwide and is open to all lovers of the organ and its music.
+Whilst many of our members are indeed organists and/or choir trainers, our wide range of programmes (many of which are arranged by our 70 affiliated local associations) have a wide appeal to all.
 We are a dynamic and progressive organisation which always welcomes new members.
 To join today, follow this link.

 A brief history